-Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 The second of the se Severe Weather & Preparation Read-Along How can you get ready for a big storm?
+Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 m variage Vysary Uuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu Severe Weather & Preparation Read-Along How can you get ready for a big storm?
 Students obtain information of different types of severe weather to observe and describe how the weather changes during these events and what students can do to prepare and stay safe.
-K.1E Collect observations and measurements as evidence.
+K.2A Ask questions about organisms, objects, and events observed in the natural world.
 K.10B Observe and describe weather changes from day to day and over seasons.
 Lesson 2 Wind & Storms Have you ever watched a storm?
 Students create a simple tool that allows them to observe how hard the wind is blowing.
 They use this tool to observe weather changes and describe the pattern of faster wind speeds right before a storm.
-K.2B Analyze data by identifying significant features and patterns.
-K.2C Use mathematical concepts to compare two objects with common attributes.
+K.2C Collect data and make observations using simple tools.
+K.3C Explore that scientists investigate different things in the natural world and use tools to help in their investigations.
 K.10B Observe and describe weather changes from day to day and over seasons.
 K.10C Identify evidence that supports the idea that air is all around us and demonstrate that wind is moving air using items such as a windsock, pinwheel, or ribbon.
 Lesson 3 Weather Conditions How many different kinds of weather are there?
 Students obtain information through observations of the weather.
 They communicate the information by acting as weather watchers and creating drawings of the weather conditions.
-K.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.
-K.10B Observe and describe weather changes from day to day and over seasons.
-K.9B Observe, describe, and illustrate the Sun, Moon, stars, and objects in the sky such as clouds.
+K.2D Record and organize data and observations using pictures, numbers, and words.
+K.10B Observe and describe weather changes from day to day and over seasons.K.9B Observe, describe, and illustrate the Sun, Moon, stars, and objects in the sky such as clouds.